Yoni-Yaffe/count-the-notes/README.md

 ## Bootstrap Checkpoint

 We do **not** ship large model weights.
-Instead, the folder `ckpts/` contains a small text file `checkpoint_link.txt` with a download link to a transcriber trained purely on synthetic MIDI renderings.
+Instead, the folder `ckpts/` contains a text file `checkpoint_link.txt` with a downloads link to
+1) Transcriber trained purely on synthetic MIDI renderings.
+2) Transcriber trained using CountEM framework on the musicnet datast.

 ---